NatNight99/english-for-designers/02_first_impression/index.md

 As a child I was enchanted by animated movies (mostly 2D one’s from good old Disney Reinassance) and from that moment I became obsessed with drawing a creating stories.
 And I have been on this crazy yet pretty lonely art journey ever since.

 Beside my love for wildlife and cats of all kind, I got really interested in European mythology.
-All those beutiful wonders of rather brutal mother nature mixed with Greek heroes and monsters surely made an impact on me.
+All those beautiful wonders of rather brutal mother nature mixed with Greek heroes and monsters surely made an impact on me.

 I got accepted into Art High school for graphic design and animation.
 It was a mixed experience.
 On one hand, I’ve learned a lot about programs and how to be critiqued by other people.
 On the other hand, I soon became artistically burned out.
 Does it mean I have stopped doing artwork?
 No, but I did lose something on the way.
 But hey, that’s what being an "adult" means!
 The most important thing is that I have not given up yet.
 Not after all those secrifices.